wizonesolutions/vagrant-parallels-tools/Readme.md

 end

 Vagrant::Config.run do |config|
-  config.vbguest.installer = MyInstaller
+  config.prltools.installer = MyInstaller
 end
 ```

-## Knows Issues
+## Known Issues

-* The installer script, which mounts and runs the GuestAdditions Installer Binary, works on linux only.
+* The installer script, which mounts and runs the Parallels Tools Installer Binary, works on linux only.
 Most likely it will run on most unix-like plattform.
 * The installer script requires a directory `/mnt` on the guest system
 * On multi vm boxes, the iso file will be downloaded for each vm
-* The plugin installation on Windows host systems my not work as expected (using `vagrant gem install vagrant-vbguest`).
-Try `C:\vagrant\vagrant\embedded\bin\gem.bat install vagrant-vbguest` instead.
-(See [issue #19](https://github.com/dotless-de/vagrant-vbguest/issues/19#issuecomment-7040304))